Agent54/xe-iwa-launcher/README.md

 Contributions are welcome!
 Check the TODO list in the repository for areas where help is needed.

-To get involved checkour https://userandagents.com and join the discord
+To get involved checkout https://userandagents.com and join our [Discord](https://discord.gg/mtEwuEZQ5x).

 ## License